BestTimesToVisit.com Logo

 safety

-Altitude sickness is a real concern in places like La Paz (over 3,600 meters!).
-Take it easy on your first day, avoid alcohol and heavy meals, and drink plenty of coca tea (mate de coca) – it's readily available and genuinely helps.
-If symptoms worsen, descend to a lower altitude if possible.
+Altitude sickness (soroche) is a real thing in places like La Paz, which sits at over 11,900 feet!
+Take it easy on your first day, avoid alcohol and heavy meals, and drink plenty of water or coca tea.
+Pharmacies sell altitude sickness medication, but it's best to consult your doctor before you go.

 culture